CartoDB/carto-vl-training/training-v2/01-getting-started.md

     * The `default_public` key gives a CARTO VL app access to all of an account's public datasets.
     * You can add a code block like this to your app more than once, so you can pull data from more than one CARTO account into the same map.

-### Pull in Data and Style it
+### Define the Source

-*Now that we have access to a CARTO account we can use it's data in this map by defining a `source`.
+Now that we have access to a CARTO account we can use it's data in this map by defining a `source`.

 CARTO VL provides a few ways to bring data into your map that we will demonstrate in the next section.
-One of those methods gets an entire dataset by name:*
+One of those methods gets an entire dataset by name:

-5. Add this line beneath the `setDefaultAuth` block:
+9. Add this line beneath the `setDefaultAuth` block:

     `const source = new carto.source.Dataset('madrid_listings');`

     * You can add more than once source to a map.
       * Make sure to give each source `const` a unique name

+### Define the Viz

-*This data won't show up on the map until we tell the browser how to render it.
-We do that by defining style properties inside a [Viz object](https://carto.com/developers/carto-vl/reference/#cartoviz).*
+This data won't show up on the map until we tell the browser how to render it.
+We do that by defining style properties inside a [Viz object](https://carto.com/developers/carto-vl/reference/#cartoviz).

-*When the `Viz object` is empty like this, our system will apply default styles:*

-6. Add this line beneath the source:
+10. Add this line beneath the source:

     `const viz = new carto.Viz();`

+    * When the `Viz object` is empty like this, our system will apply default styles.
     * If you are using multiple sources, you need to create a separate Viz object for each one.
       * Make sure the Viz object `const` are named uniquely.

-### Add the Data Layer to Your Map
+### Define the Layer

-*Now we can create a new map layer using the data source and style definitions:*
+Now we can create a new map layer using the data source and style definitions:

-7. Add this beneath the viz definition:
+11. Add this beneath the viz definition:

     `const layer = new carto.Layer('layer', source, viz);`